robj411/p2_drivers/README.md

 Here, $\eta_{A,v}$ is the relative probability to be infected given vaccine status $v$; $\rho(t)$ is the time-dependent modifier of the rate of infection, $\beta$, which captures the impact of social distancing;
-$D(x)$ is the contact matrix between groups and depends on the economic configuration $x$; $\epsilon$ is the reduction in infectiousness from asymptomatic relative to symptomatic individuals; $p_3$ and $p_4$ are the proportions of asymptomatic and symptomatic infectiousness averted,
+$M(x)$ is the contact matrix between groups and depends on the economic configuration $x$; $\epsilon$ is the reduction in infectiousness from asymptomatic relative to symptomatic individuals; $p_3$ and $p_4$ are the proportions of asymptomatic and symptomatic infectiousness averted,